kierblk/science-tots/README.md

 **BEFORE YOU WRITE ANY OTHER CODE FOLLOW THESE DIRECTIONS**

 These are the step by step directions with *everything* spelled out so we are all on the same page.
 This is also the way we would like you to do all of your pull requests starting at number 5.
+And remember before you start working (after the initial set up) be sure to run ```git pull origin master``` will make you life better.

 1. Start by clicking on the 'Clone or download' button.
 Click the clipboard button to copy the link.